 Books of Blood, his famous series of short horror fiction, finds Clive Barker diving deep into the subconscious myth-pool and coming up with more utterly fantastic tales: of crime and punishment in "In the Flesh," of gender fluidity in "The Madonna," of the insane vagaries of international politics in "Babel's Children," and perhaps most famously, of the fearsome legends we pass on to one another in "The Forbidden" (the basis for the 1992 horror movie Candyman).
 Sound good?
 Of course it does.

 Like its companion The Inhuman Condition, which was originally simply titled Books of Blood Volume IV in the UK, Volume V was retitled after one of its stories when published in the US in hardcover in 1986 and a Pocket Books paperback in 1988; it became In the Flesh (with cover art by Jim Warren).
 As the volumes went on, Barker’s strengths as a writer grew; the long stories here - the longest of any volume in Blood, each over 50 pages - allow some of his strongest, most evocative prose to shine and features some of his most thematically potent imaginings.
+This is metaphor made flesh at its finest, most realized, most satisfying.
 My review could be double its length, such is my admiration for Barker and these tales!
 Invention, boldness, terror, eroticism, and yes, self-knowledge await...

 The title story is an ironic rumination on sin - or, if you prefer, "sin" - within the walls and bars of a prison.
 Young Tait might look like fresh fish to his new fellow inmates, but his forebears are of stronger stuff: his grandfather, known as Saint Tait, hanged for murdering his family; all of them, except his daughter, who would grow up to birth Tait the younger.
 Sharing a cell with petty experienced thief Cleve, Tait slowly reveals the shadows of his truest self and a dream-city which, despite its appearance of vacancy, houses the worst of humanity.
 Cleve wants to know (as do all of Barker's heroes): Why?
 Why does Tait call upon the rotting shade of his grandfather and allow himself to be transformed painfully?
 Tait's answer is chilling in its simplicity: "To be not myself; to be smoke and shadow.
 To be something terrible."